The Nameless (song)

-"The Nameless" is a song by American heavy metal band Slipknot.
-The song was released as the only single from their first live album, 9.0: Live, while it is also included on their third studio album, Vol. 3: (The Subliminal Verses).
+"The Nameless" is a song by American heavy metal band Slipknot from their third studio album, Vol. 3: (The Subliminal Verses).
+The song was also released a live single from their first live album, 9.0: Live.
 A music video was released for the single in late 2005 and also was featured on MTV's Rock Top 10 as number two.

 Musical structure

-The Nameless is four minutes and 28 seconds long.
 The song begins with a high-noted guitar riff, with mixed in samples, leading to the guitar notes getting lower, and lead vocalist Corey Taylor starting the lyrics with a scream.
 This eventually leads to low noted riffs with minor scales associated in.
 The song has a "basic minor-key riff," along with "thrash" riffs, and interludes that are much softer.
 The chorus is slow, emotional and epic.
 The song is in B minor, like many other Slipknot songs.

 Music video

 The accompanying music video was directed by band member Shawn Crahan, who has also created and assisted with several of Slipknot's other videos.
-The video was featured on their video album Voliminal: Inside the Nine.

-The music video depicts Slipknot performing live on their second headline tour The Subliminal Verses World Tour.
-The videos features various clips and shots of their fans during the concert.
-The video was directed by the band's co-founder and custom percussionist Shawn 'Clown' Crahan, and was featured on Voliminal: Inside the Nine, the band's third video album that received a platinum in the US.
+The video depicts Slipknot performing live on their second headline tour The Subliminal Verses World Tour.
+It features various clips and shots of their fans during the concert.
+The video was directed by the band's co-founder and custom percussionist Shawn Crahan, and was featured on Voliminal: Inside the Nine, the band's third video album that was certified platinum by the RIAA.
 Many of the photos featured in 9.0: Live are seen in the video.
 At the end of the video, a caption says "Dedicated to all the Maggots [Slipknot fans] everywhere".

-As of March 2023, the music video for "The Nameless" has over 14 million views on YouTube.